Vedham Pudhithu: Production

 Vedham Pudhithu, written and directed by Bharathiraja, is based on K. Kannan's play Saadhigal Illaiyadi Papa.
 Kannan wrote the film adaptation's dialogues.
 This was Sathyaraj's third appearance in a Bharathiraja film after Muthal Mariyathai (1985) and Kadalora Kavithaigal (1986).
 He found it comfortable playing the atheist character Balu Thevar, due to being a follower of the atheist/rationalist Periyar.
 Sathyaraj wore a wig to play the character.
 It is the screen debut of B. Kanakarajsamy, who worked as an electrician in Kadalora Kavithaigal.
 According to Kanakarajsamy, "It was a group role.
 I was asked to walk up and down a street".
 Filming took place predominantly in Mysore, while the song "Kannukkul Nooru Nilava" was filmed at Melukote.

 Themes

-Vedham Pudhithu criticises the caste system, Tamil Brahminism and their hypocrisies.
+Vedham Pudhithu criticises the caste system and Tamil Brahminism.
 Ashish Rajadhyaksha and Paul Willemen, in Encyclopaedia of Indian Cinema, believe the film purports to "merge humanist values into religious ritual".
 They also consider that, like other Bharathiraja films, it has "the local village deity as dramatic pivot".